What Makes a Fulfilling Career? 10 Traits From Research

-While financial security and career advancement are undoubtedly important, so are intrinsic factors such as purpose, personal growth and development, and alignment with values.
-And perhaps most interesting of all is that the workplace you choose is just as vital to a satisfying life as your chosen field or a specific job.
+Financial security and career advancement matter, but so do intrinsic factors like purpose, personal growth, and alignment with values.
+One of the most striking findings from our research is that the workplace you choose will be every bit as vital to a satisfying career as your chosen field or a specific job.

-Here are the 10 attributes that define a fulfilling career.
+What are the 10 key attributes of a fulfilling career?

 Career Pride (51% have this attribute)